50+ Silent Auction Items You Can Get for Free for Your Next Fundraiser

 18. Pet Services

-We all love our pets, but sometimes fitting in walks or days at the dog park can be problematic.
+We all love our pets, but sometimes fitting in for walks or days at the dog park can be problematic.
 Being able to bid on pet services with experienced and reliable dog walkers and pet sitters can create plenty of enthusiasm among your supporters.
-You can arrange for some of your volunteers to provide a set number of walks or pet sitting days.
+You can arrange for some of your volunteers to provide a set number of walks or pet-sitting days.
+This is a great item to consider depending on your target audience.
+Consider throwing in a basket with some dog or cat goodies as well!

 19. Parking Spaces

 People regularly covet good parking spaces and love having a spot reserved just for them.
 Consider offering a reserved parking space in front of your community center.
-This is a particularly great auction item if you’re raising money for a school — what parent wouldn’t appreciate the chance to park in a prime location during school pickups and drop offs?
+This is a particularly great auction item if you’re raising money for a school — what parent wouldn’t appreciate the chance to park in a prime location during school pickups and drop-offs?
+You could also throw in a few free valet services to certain locations in your town.

 20. Closet Cleanouts

-Spring cleaning’s a hassle, so why not give your supporters a break by hooking them up with your favorite declutter expert?
+Spring cleaning is a hassle, so why not give your supporters a break by hooking them up with your favorite declutter expert?
 Odds are you have multiple volunteers or staff members who are experts at cleaning out and organizing closets.
 See if any of them would be willing to donate a few hours or an afternoon to reorganizing a guest’s problem spaces.
+This is a unique item that is sure to please your audience.
+You can even add in a basket of some organizational accessories to go along with the closet cleanout services.

 21. Santa Claus Appearance

 Getting a photo taken with Santa Claus is a Christmas tradition — but having Santa show up at your door can really make the holidays memorable.
 If your nonprofit is already equipped to handle holiday events, why not have a Santa performer make a personal appearance for the family that places the winning bid at your auction?
-You can even have St. Nick offer donated gifts for the children to make the appearance extra special.
+You can even have St. Nick offers donated gifts for the children to make the appearance extra special.
+You can even get one of your staff members to play the role of Santa Claus if they fit the part!

 22. Your Name on a Menu Item